wampel/wampel/README.md

 Hi, I am @wampel: I write try to write some code, sometimes it works, sometimes it crashes servers.
-I use Angular and Minecraft Stuff (Spigot and Forge9:
+I use Angula and Minecraft Forge & Spigot.